-Part V - Removal from and restoration to the roll (ss.
-10-33)
+Part V - Removal from and restoration to the Roll

 10. Meetings of Committee

 The Attorney-General may at any time, and shall, when requested to do so by the chairman of the Committee, convene a meeting of the Committee for the purpose of enquiring into any allegation of misconduct made against any advocate.